Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models

 A typical family where the Newhouse's phenomena hold is the so called H\'enon maps.
-In fact, it was proved in \cite{U2} that, for certain parameter of this family, the unfolding of a tangency leads to an open set of non-hyperbolic diffeomorphisms.
+In fact, it was proved in \cite{U2} that, for certain parameter of this family, the unfolding of a tangency leads to a non-empty open set of non-hyperbolic diffeomorphisms.

-Numerical simulations indicate that the attractor of the H\'enon map (i.e., the closure of the unstable manifold of its fixed saddle point) has the structure of the product of a line segment and a Cantor set with small dimension (when a certain parameter $b$ is close to zero).
+On the other hand, numerical simulations indicate that the attractor of the H\'enon map (i.e., the closure of the unstable manifold of its fixed saddle point) has the structure of the product of a line segment and a Cantor set with small dimension (when a certain parameter $b$ is close to zero).
 Although it is a great oversimplification (and many of the later difficulties on the analysis of H\'enon attractors arise because of the roughness of such approximation), this idea gives a very good understanding of the geometry of the H\'enon map.
-As a guide to what follows, it is worth to point out that Benedicks and Carleson~\cite[section 3, p.~89]{BC} have constructed a model where the point moves on a pure product space $( - 1 , 1) \times K$ where $K$ is the Cantor set obtained by repeated iteration of the division proportions $(b, 1-2b, b)$ and the dynamics on $(-1,1)$ is given by a family of quadratic maps: in fact, the dynamical system over $(-1,1)$ act as a movement on a fan of lines, where each line has its own $x$-evolution, while it is contracted in the $y$-direction (see figure 1).
+As a guide to what follows, it is worth to point out that Benedicks and Carleson~\cite[Section 3, p.~89]{BC} have constructed a model where the point moves on a pure product space $( - 1 , 1) \times \mathcal{K}$ where $\mathcal{K}$ is the Cantor set obtained by repeated iteration of the division proportions $(b, 1-2b, b)$ (i.e., $\mathcal{K}=\bigcap\limits_{n\geq0} A^{-n}([0,b]\cup [1-b,1])$ where $A|_{[0,b]}(x)=x/b$ and $A|_{[1-b,1]}(x)=(b-x)/b$), and the dynamics on $(-1,1)$ is given by a family of quadratic maps: in fact, the dynamical system on $(-1,1)$ acts as a movement on a fan of lines, where each line has its own $x$-evolution, while it is contracted in the $y$-direction (see Figure 1).

-More precisely, consider a one parameter family $\{f_y\}_{y\in [0,1]}$ such that is a $C^r-$unimodal map verifying that $0$ is the critical point and $f_y(0)$ is the maximum value of $f_y$ for all $y\in[0,1]$.
-We denote by ${\cal D}^r$ the set of families of $C^r-$unimodal maps satisfying the conditions stated above.
+More precisely, consider a one parameter family $\{f(x,y)\}_{y\in [0,1]}$ (here $x$ is the variable and $y$ is the parameter) such that, for each fixed parameter $y\in [0,1]$, is a $C^r$-unimodal map (with respect to the variable $x$) verifying that $0$ is the critical point and $f(0,y)$ is the maximum value of $f(.,y)$ for all $y\in[0,1]$.
+We denote by ${\mathcal U}^r$ the set of families of $C^r$-unimodal maps satisfying the conditions stated above.

 Let $k:[0,a]\cup [b,1]\to [0,1]$ be a $C^r$ function such that $k(0)=0=k(1),\, k(a)=1=k(b)$ and $|k'|>\ga>1$.
 Put

 where $K_+=(k_{/[0,a]})^{-1}, K_-=(k_{/[b,1]})^{-1}$.